tghastly/PYNQ-1/docs/source/getting_started/getting_started_with_pynq.rst

 Update PYNQ
 ===============================
-You can update the pynq package by executing the script:
+You can update the pynq package by running pip install:

    .. code-block:: console

-      /home/xilinx/scripts/update_pynq.sh
+      pip3.6 install –upgrade git+https://github.com/Xilinx/PYNQ.git

 This will check the pynq GitHub, download and install the latest release.
 Your board will need to have internet access to do this.
-Check the *Connect to a network* section above if necessary.

-Updating PYNQ will overwrite the introductory and example notebooks.
-You should make sure you take a backup of this, and any code you added to the pynq python directory.
+PYNQ example notebooks in the jupyter_notebooks directory will be overwritten and updated.
+If you have modified any of the example notebooks and want to save your work, you should take a backup before updating.
+Any user notebooks in the same locations should not be affected.
+As a precaution, the jupyter_notebooks directory will be backed up to jupyter_notebooks_{timestamp} in case you need to restore anything.

 Troubleshooting